Nasi Goreng - The Mouth-Watering National dish of Indonesia

 6. Add coriander powder, meat / prawns / peas and salt and fry for about five minutes turning regularly.

-and fry, turning continually for about five minutes and allow to heat through.
+7. Reduce the heat, add the rice and fry, turning continually for about five minutes and allow to heat through.

 8. Add the soy and the chilli sauce to the mixture and then stir through the rice.